Game Preview: Cougars vs. Rockets

 - Carels was most recently named captain for Team West at the WHL Prospects Game on February 18.

-- The Cougars are without two of their top forwards for tonight's game.

-- Jett Lajoie serves his second game of a three-game suspension for a charging major on Jan.
-31 at KAM.

-- Kooper Gizowski serves a one-game suspension tonight for a kneeing major that occurred Tuesday, Feb.
-3 vs. Red Deer.
+- Gizowski returns after serving a one-game suspension for a kneeing major on Tuesday Feb.
+3 vs. Red Deer

 On the Other Side: